big-chuz/BFS/README.md

 The larger plan is to use Nvidia's Triton Inference server for loading/unloading models across this hardware.

-In lieu of vLLM, the plan is to ultimately use backends such as TensorRT, ONNX, PyTorth, OpenVINO and TensorFlow.
+In lieu of vLLM, the plan is to eventually use backends such as TensorRT, ONNX, PyTorch, OpenVINO and TensorFlow.